monicahq/marketing_site/readme.md

 * The site is hosted on Fortrabbit.
 DNS is on Cloudflare and Hover.
 * To push new code in production: `git push fortrabbit master`.
-* To update the sitemap: `php artisan generate sitemap`.
+* To update the sitemap: `php artisan sitemap:generate`.
 Then commit it and push to production.
+* To ping Google and co about the new sitemap: `php artisan sitemap:submit`.

 ## Contact